 No laboratory-confirmed influenza outbreaks were reported to CDPH during Week 40.
-To date, no laboratory-confirmed influenza outbreaks have been reported to CDPH for the 2020-2021 season.
+To date, no laboratory-confirmed influenza outbreaks have been reported to CDPH for the 2021-2022 season.
+The last laboratory-confirmed influenza outbreak reported to CDPH occurred during the week ending April 18, 2020.

 Figure 10.
-Number of Laboratory-Confirmed Influenza-Associated Outbreaks by Week of First Onset, 2019-2021
+Number of Laboratory-Confirmed Influenza-Associated Outbreaks by Week of First Onset, 2020-2022

-^{}Earliest date associated with the outbreak was used for outbreaks without reported date of first patient's symptom onset.
+Earliest date associated with the outbreak was used for outbreaks without reported date of first patient's symptom onset.